 Forest is an IFMGA licensed mountain guide and holds a degree in English and French.
 When he is not climbing or skiing he spends his time writing essays and short stories.
 Forest also works as an instructor and examiner for the American Mountain Guides Association.
 He is co-author of the ski touring guidebook from Mountaineers Books, Backcountry Ski and Snowboard Routes: Washington.
 You can read about his 34 day ski traverse with Trevor Kostanich along the crest of the North Cascades here, or listen to the Dirtbag Diaries episode here.

 About Borealis Mountain Guides

 Borealis offers professional guidance and instruction in all forms of mountain travel.
 We believe that mountains bring out the best in us, and that there is always more to learn—about the mountains and about ourselves.
 We meet or exceed industry standards in training and certification for guiding, medical response, and environmental stewardship.
-We are not just working guides but authors, explorers, and educators, and we strive to bring depth and authenticity to every trip.

 About mountain guiding